Samagra-Development/docs/docs/Component Overview Mobile Application.md

 ## App Modules

+The various modules used by us, with their respective features offered are mentioned below:

 | Module Name                       |                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                    |
 |-----------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | Form Management Module            | 1.
 Offers the facility of MDC (mobile data collection), written on the top of ODK Collect<br/>2.
 Downloading of forms, based on user's roles, managing form entry and sending it to server.<br/>3.
 Ability to see the sent forms.<br/>4.
 Working of form Management Module even in offline scenario.                                                                                                                                                                                                                  |